WOOD ID POSTER:

 bookmatched crotch pair with embedded walnuts

 a single turning sample, showing the same crotch from different angles.
 The coating is polyurethane (several coats).
-The color in these pics has a kind of pinkish tint that the wood does not have; it's darker and more brown (the pics were take in a very strong light).
 The same piece, aged, is shown below

 the same piece as directly above but 9 years older.
 It spent most of those 9 years in a closed box that, unfortunately, developed some water damage and resulted is some mildew, most of which was on this particular piece and caused the polyurethane finish to be extremely degraded in some areas, mostly on the top.
 The color on these pics has an orangish tint that is not present in the wood, which is a very pretty chocolate brown.